Intracranial tumors

 Hypothyroidism

-Patients with Turner syndrome are at a heightened risk of suffering autoimmune thyroid disease and primary hypothyroidism when using synthetic growth hormone.
+Patients with Turner syndrome are at a heightened risk of suffering from autoimmune thyroid disease and primary hypothyroidism when using synthetic growth hormones.
 Signs of central or secondary hypothyroidism in patients may become evident or aggravated while receiving HGH treatment.

 Sudden death